alexmalyutindev/urp-height-fog/DESCRIPTION.md

 ### Mathematical Model
 The math for fog shader is quite simple: compute CameraRay vs FogVolume intersection thickness, and use `exp2(-thickness)` or `1/(1+thickness)` for computing transmittance.
-This math is mostly optimized, and split in to factors: thicknessFactor that counts only fog distance and separate heightFactor that counts only reconstructed from depth positionWS.z.
+This math is mostly optimized, and split in two factors: thicknessFactor that counts only fog distance and separate heightFactor that counts only reconstructed from depth positionWS.z.
 This to factors multiplied into final fog density.